Updated: Nov 8, 2020

-Comparing Air Purification technologies
+Comparing air purification technologies

-We have all wondered, from time to time, what is the best way to protect us from harm, be it through the food we eat, the water we drink, or the air that we breathe.
+We have all wondered, from time to time, what is the best way to protect ourselves from harm, be it through the food we eat, the water we drink, or the air that we breathe.

 What is a filter in the first place?